mozilla/activate.mozilla.community/_pages/rust-hack.md

 1. Read the [event guide](/eventguide/) on how to set up an event page and how to organize an event.
 1. Choose a date and secure a venue.
-1. Fill the [event template](https://github.com/rust-community/events-team/issues/new?template=new_meetup.md&labels=meetup) for access to the calendar so that you can enter it there.
+1. Fill the [event template](https://github.com/rust-community/events-team/issues/new?template=new_meetup.md&labels=meetup,mozilla-activities) for access to the calendar so that you can enter it there.
 It will then be sent around with Rust's weekly newsletter and promoted in other fashions.
-You can also ask the [Rust Community Team](mailto:community@rust-lang.org) if they can send some stickers.
+You can also ask the [Rust Swag Distributors](mailto:community-swag@rust-lang.org) if they can send some stickers.
 1. Setup the event on the Reps Portal ([instructions](https://wiki.mozilla.org/ReMo/SOPs/Event_hosting)).
 Please make sure the initiative is set to "MozActivate" and the functional area indicates "Rust".

 **1 Week Before the Event**